aronwk-aaron/ppa-2-sw-testing-qa-spring-2018-team-1/README.md

 ### `client-secret.json.enc`

-This is the enccrypted keyfile that Travis uses to deploy to Google App Engine.
+This is the encrypted keyfile that Travis uses to deploy to Google App Engine.

 ### `config.py`